understandable-machine-intelligence-lab/Quantus/README.md

 quantus.available_metrics
 ````

 See more examples and use cases in the `/tutorials` folder.
+For example,

 * Compare explanation methods on different evalaution criteria (check out: `/tutorials/basic_example.ipynb`)